vacp2p/rfc/specs/waku/v2/waku-filter.md

 It is worth noting that a light node could get by with only using the `store` protocol to query for a recent time window, provided it is acceptable to do frequent polling.

+# Design Requirements

+The effectiveness and reliability of the content filtering service enabled by  `WakuFilter` protocol rely on the *high availability* of the full nodes as the service providers.
+To this end, full nodes must feature *high uptime* (to persistently listen and capture the network messages) as well as *high Bandwidth* (to provide timely message delivery to the light nodes).

 # Security Consideration